EdsonAlcala/quorum-tessera-alpine/README.md

 You can simply run:

-> docker run -it edsonalcala/quorum-tessera-alpine:latest sh <COMMAND> // tessera, geth, bootnode, istanbul
+> docker run -it edsonalcala/quorum-tessera-alpine:latest sh <COMMAND>

-> docker run --rm edsonalcala/quorum-tessera-alpine:latest
+And you will have available tessera, geth, bootnode and istanbul commands

 If you want to deploy a Quorum network using this image you can check this Quorum implementation for 4 nodes: